didlie-dev/layr-project/index.md

 ### Centralized cloud storage

 Most existing cloud storage services today are what we call centralized services.
-Two familiar examples are Amazon’s S3 and Dropbox, and here's how they well-functioning cloud storage services.
+Two familiar examples are Amazon’s S3 and Dropbox, and here's how they created strong cloud file storage services.

 1. __File ownership:__ Files are protected via server side authentication.
 2. __On-demand upload/download:__ Dedicated servers and specialized teams help these